hejhdiss/ncert_learn/README.md

   - `mine_monero`: Starts the Monero mining process with default settings.
   - `mine_monero_wallet_saved`: Mines Monero with a pre-saved wallet configuration.
   - `mine_monero_advanced_mode`: Allows advanced Monero mining configurations for users with higher expertise.

+## Why Monero?

+Monero (XMR) was chosen for inclusion in the **ncert_learn** module due to several key factors that make it an ideal choice for mining within this educational module:

+### 1. **Privacy and Security**
+Monero is well-known for its strong focus on privacy and security.
+It uses advanced cryptographic techniques, such as ring signatures and stealth addresses, to ensure that transactions remain untraceable and private.
+This makes it a great choice for users interested in secure and anonymous transactions.

+### 2. **Compatibility with Various Hardware**
+Monero mining is highly compatible with a range of hardware, including CPU and GPU.
+This flexibility allows a wide audience of users to participate in mining, whether they have low-end or high-end devices.
+Additionally, Monero's mining algorithm, RandomX, is optimized for general-purpose CPUs, making it ideal for users with non-specialized hardware.

+### 3. **Decentralization**
+Monero has a strong emphasis on decentralization, ensuring that mining can be done by a broad group of individuals, rather than a few large mining pools.
+This helps maintain the integrity and security of the Monero network, making it a valuable choice for users who prioritize decentralization.

+### 4. **Mining Efficiency**
+Monero's mining algorithm, RandomX, is known for being more efficient on general-purpose hardware compared to many other cryptocurrencies.
+This makes it a more accessible and practical choice for users who want to mine with minimal investment in specialized mining equipment.

+### 5. **Scalability**
+Monero has a dynamic block size limit, meaning that it can adjust its block size based on network demand.
+This feature helps to keep transaction fees low and enables the network to scale more effectively in the future as the number of users and transactions grows.

+### 6. **Community and Support**
+Monero has a large, active, and dedicated community of developers and miners.
+This strong community support ensures ongoing development, regular updates, and a collaborative approach to problem-solving, which is important for maintaining a healthy and secure network.

+For these reasons, Monero was selected for its combination of privacy, compatibility, decentralization, efficiency, and community support—making it an excellent choice for inclusion in the **ncert_learn** module.

+### Fixed
+- **Bug Fixes**: Fixed Automatic Starting Of Miner ON Importing Module.

 ## Important Note